 - The method is simple.
-When you construct the MIMEText object, pass in the HTML string and change the second parameter from ‘plain‘ to ‘html’, other code are same.
-When you send the email again, you can see html content in the email body.
+When you construct the MIMEText object, pass in the HTML string, and change the second parameter from ‘plain‘ to ‘HTML‘, other codes are the same.

 from email.MIMEText import MIMEText msg = MIMEText('<html><body><h1>Hello World</h1>' + '<p>this is hello world from <a href="http://www.python.org">Python</a>...</p>' + '</body></html>', 'html', 'utf-8')

 2. Send Email With Attachments.

-- So, we can construct a MIMEMultipart object to represent the mail itself, then add a MIMEText object that contains email content to the mail body, and then add a MIMEBase object to the mail body to represent the attachment.
+- So, we can construct a MIMEMultipart object to represent the mail itself, then add a MIMEText object that contains email content to the mail body.
+And then add a MIMEBase object to the mail body to represent the attachment.

 from email.MIMEMultipart import MIMEMultipart from email.MIMEText import MIMEText # get user input # input sender email address and password: from_addr = input('From: ') password = input('Password: ') # input receiver email address. to_addr = input('To: ') # input smtp server ip address: smtp_server = input('SMTP server: ') # email object that has multiple part: msg = MIMEMultipart() msg['From'] = from_addr msg['To'] = to_addr msg['Subject'] = Header('hello world from smtp server', 'utf-8').encode() # attache a MIMEText object to save email content msg_content = MIMEText('send with attachment...', 'plain', 'utf-8') msg.attach(msg_content) # to add an attachment is just add a MIMEBase object to read a picture locally. with open('/Users/jerry/img1.png', 'rb') as f: # set attachment mime and file name, the image type is png mime = MIMEBase('image', 'png', filename='img1.png') # add required header data: mime.add_header('Content-Disposition', 'attachment', filename='img1.png') mime.add_header('X-Attachment-Id', '0') mime.add_header('Content-ID', '<0>') # read attachment file content into the MIMEBase object mime.set_payload(f.read()) # encode with base64 encoders.encode_base64(mime) # add MIMEBase object to MIMEMultipart object msg.attach(mime) server = smtplib.SMTP(smtp_server, 25) server.set_debuglevel(1) server.login(from_addr, password) server.sendmail(from_addr, [to_addr], msg.as_string()) server.quit()

 3. Send Email With Image.

 - The answer is that most email service providers automatically block pictures with external links because they don’t know whether these links point to malicious websites or not.

 - To embed the image into the body of the mail, we just need to add the image as an attachment in the way of sending attachments.

 from email.MIMEText import MIMEText msg.attach(MIMEText('<html><body><h1>Hello</h1>' + '<p><img src="cid:0"></p>' + '</body></html>', 'html', 'utf-8'))

 4. Support Both HTML And Plain Text Formats.

-- The solution is to attach a plain text while sending HTML.
+- The solution is to attach plain text while sending HTML.
 If the recipient can’t view the mail in HTML format, it can automatically degrade to view the plain text mail.

 from email.MIMEMultipart import MIMEMultipart from email.MIMEText import MIMEText # Pass 'alternative' to the MIMEMultipart constructor. msg = MIMEMultipart('alternative') msg['From'] = input('From: ') msg['To'] = input('To: ') msg['Subject'] = input('Subject: ') msg.attach(MIMEText('hello this is a plain text version.', 'plain', 'utf-8')) msg.attach(MIMEText('<html><body><h1>Hello this is html version</h1></body></html>', 'html', 'utf-8'))